 There is a park next to the course and there are jogging/walking/biking trails all around.
-Like Brookside in Pasadena, these trails get a ton of use and it can be distracting from time to time, whether it’s a good looking girl jogging by or people just chatting away with no regard for the golfers right on the other side of the fence.
+These trails get a ton of use and it can be distracting from time to time, whether it’s a good looking girl jogging by or people just chatting away with no regard for the golfers right on the other side of the fence.

 Condition-wise, Chula Vista was in average winter shape.
 Pretty much what you would expect from a muni like this during this part of the season.
 The fairways were very thin/firm, pretty patchy and mostly brown in color.
 The rough was shaved down, patchy grass.
 You could expect a ton of extra roll-out on all shots.
 But for the most part, I found decent lies all day and the surfaces weren’t too bad to hit from.
 The bunkers seemed like they had been recently stocked with new sand, so they were deep and fluffy, which was a nice treat (even though my ball plugged almost completely in one greenside bunker on the front nine).